rucsheng/Cynomys/README.md

 ### note

-For MySQL 5.6.6 users, binlog_checksum system variable is NOT supported by Cynomys at the moment, and set binlog_format='MIXED' please set it to NONE.
+For MySQL 5.6.6 users, binlog_checksum system variable is NOT supported by Cynomys at the moment, and set binlog_format='MIXED' please set it to NONE.FOR MariaDB ColumnStore, constraint is NOT supported, so Cynomys may throw exceptions if any constraint exsist in CREATE TABLE statement.

 ### releases